Story/Art: Higasa Akai

 Content: (please note that content portions of a review may contain spoilers):

-Extras include bonus manga, afterword, and first page printed in color.
+Extras include bonus manga and illustrations and the first page printed in color.

 Content Grade: A-